top of page

 Not Just Matisse

+Despite the title, this exhibition isn’t solely about Henri Matisse.
 Instead, it reveals a network — a constellation of artists who moved around him, influenced him, or were influenced in return.
 Painters, sculptors, designers.
 Some familiar, others less so.

+At times, it almost feels like Matisse is not the center, but the atmosphere.
 You move from one piece to another and begin to notice echoes — a shape repeated, a color reinterpreted, a gesture transformed across different hands.

 The Language of Simplification

+One thing that stayed with me throughout the exhibition is how reduction becomes expression.
 A face becomes a line.
 A body becomes a silhouette.
 A scene becomes blocks of color.
+Yet nothing feels lost.

+If anything, the simplification makes the emotion more direct.
+It removes distractions and leaves only what matters — rhythm, balance, tension.
 Standing in front of some of the cut-outs, I was reminded how physical this process must have been.
 Cutting paper, moving shapes, composing not with a brush but with space itself.

 There is something very close to design in this way of thinking.
+And at the same time, something very human.

 A wall displaying 16 colorful abstract artworks in a grid, featuring bold shapes and vibrant colors.
 No visible text.
 Bright and lively mood.